An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: 2-complexes and their data structures

 \subsection{Topological data structure for 2-complexes}

 We now describe a \emphdef{topological data structure} for 2-complexes without 3-book or isolated vertex that is more appropriate for our purposes.
 It records only the 2-complex up to homeomorphism, not the combinatorial information given by its simplices.
 Such a 2-complex~$\complex$ is obtained from a surface~$\surf$ (possibly disconnected, possibly with boundary) and a finite set~$S$ of segments by identifying together finitely many finite subsets of points.
-Our data structure stores separately the detached surface~$\surf$, the set~$S$ of isolated segments, and the singular points, and two-way pointers representing incidences between them.
-In more detail: \begin{itemize} \item we store the list of the connected components of the detached surface~$\surf$, and for each such component~$\surf'$ we store (1) whether it is orientable or not; (2) its genus; (3) a list of pointers to the singular points in the interior of~$\surf'$; (4) for each boundary component of~$\surf'$, a cyclically ordered list of pointers to the singular points appearing on that boundary component (if $\surf'$ is orientable, the boundary components must be traversed in an order consistent with an arbitrarily chosen orientation of~$\surf'$); \item we store the list~$S$ of isolated segments, and for each of them, two pointers to the singular points at its endpoints; \item conversely, to each singular point is attached a list of pointers to the occurrences of that singular point on the detached surface or as an endpoint of an isolated segment. \end{itemize}
+Our data structure stores separately the detached surface~$\surf$, the set~$S$ of isolated edges, and the singular vertices, and two-way pointers representing incidences between them.
+In more detail: \begin{itemize} \item we store the list of the connected components of the detached surface~$\surf$, and for each such component~$\surf'$ we store (1) whether it is orientable or not; (2) its genus; (3) a list of pointers to the singular vertices in the interior of~$\surf'$; (4) for each boundary component of~$\surf'$, a cyclically ordered list of pointers to the singular vertices appearing on that boundary component (if $\surf'$ is orientable, the boundary components must be traversed in an order consistent with an arbitrarily chosen orientation of~$\surf'$); \item we store the list~$S$ of isolated edges, and for each of them, two pointers to the singular vertices at its endpoints; \item conversely, to each singular vertex is attached a list of pointers to the occurrences of that singular vertex on the detached surface or as an endpoint of an isolated edge. \end{itemize}

-The \emphdef{size} of a 2-complex (without 3-book or isolated vertex) is the sum of the number of isolated segments, the number of connected components of the detached surface, the total genus of the detached surface, the total number of boundary components of the detached surface, and the total number of marked points of the detached surface (the occurrences of the singular points).
+The \emphdef{size} of a 2-complex (without 3-book or isolated vertex) is the sum of the number of isolated edges, the number of connected components of the detached surface, the total genus of the detached surface, the total number of boundary components of the detached surface, and the total number of marked vertices of the detached surface (the occurrences of the singular vertices).
 This is, up to a constant factor, the size of the topological data structure indicated above, if the genus is stored in unary.